SamyKadd/SYSC-3110-Project-Uno-Flip-card-game---G27/README.md

 - Completed 3 Sequence Diagrams to simulate main game scenarios
 - Created and completed GameController
 - Created GameUIListener interface, along with the methods(w/o logic implementation)
+- Created Helper class to assign the new uno flip points
+- Altered the calculateAndAwardScore to implement the helper class
+- Created Sequence diagram for flipcard
+- Created Sequence diagram for ai turn

 **Seham Khalifa**
 - Implemented startCards() method in Hand class (deal 7 cards)